-In the process of administering the tax credit and Rental Production Program (RPP), the Agency will make decisions and interpretations regarding project applications and the Plan.
+In the process of administering the tax credit, and Rental Production Program (RPP), and Workforce Housing Loan Program (WHLP), the Agency will make decisions and interpretations regarding project applications and the Plan.
+RPP and WHLP are state investments dedicated to making rental developments financially feasible and more affordable for working families and seniors.
 Unless otherwise stated, the Agency is entitled to the full discretion allowed by law in making all such decisions and interpretations.
 The Agency reserves the right to amend, modify, or withdraw provisions contained in the Plan that are inconsistent or in conflict with state or federal laws or regulations.
 In the event of a major:

-- natural disaster,
+- natural disaster.

 - disruption in the financial markets, or

-- reduction in subsidy resources available, including tax credits and RPP funding,

-the Agency may disregard any section of the Plan, including point scoring and evaluation criteria, that interferes with an appropriate response.
+- reduction in subsidy resources available, including tax credits, and RPP and WHLP funding, the Agency may disregard any section of the Plan, including point scoring and evaluation criteria, that interferes with an appropriate response.